wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-data-classification-of-sensitive-information/includes/7-detect-sensitive-information-document-fingerprint.md

 ### Basic scenario for Document Fingerprinting

 Document Fingerprinting is a Microsoft Purview Data Loss Prevention (DLP) feature.
 It converts a standard form into a sensitive information type.
 This type can then be used in the rules of an organization's DLP policies.
-For example, an organization can:
+For example, an organization can complete the following steps:

 1. Create a document fingerprint based on a blank patent template.
 2. Create a DLP policy that detects and blocks all outgoing patent templates with sensitive content filled in.